 Unlike Art, Design is always contextual.
 It matters when a design was created because of the context of its use: what problem is it supposed to solve?
 And for whom?
 At what point in time?
 This is why design is so related to technology, because technology changes so quickly, so must our designs.
 A design that worked ten years ago might not even be worth considering today.
 History is littered with wonderful designs that are no longer necessary.

 The litmus test.
 When people enjoy Art, they say “I like that”.
 When people enjoy Design, they say “That works well”.
 This is not by accident.
 Good Design is something that works well.

-Every reasonable shred of order and any standards with which it was possible to identify, understand and to create great paintings and sculpture, was degraded ... detested ... desecrated and eviscerated.
+Every reasonable shred of order and any standards with which it was possible to identify, understand, and to create great paintings and sculpture, was degraded ... detested ... desecrated, and eviscerated.
 The backbone of the painters' craft, namely drawing, was thrown into the trash along with modeling, perspective, illusion, recognizable objects or elements from the real world, and with it the ability to capture, exhibit, and poetically express subjects and themes about mankind and the human condition and about man's trials on this speck of stardust called Earth ...
 Earth, hurtling through infinity with all of us along on board, along with everything we know and everything we hold dear.
-Reason ... philosophy ... religion ... literature ... fantasy ... dreams, and all of the feelings, emotions and pathos of our every day lives ... all of it was no longer worthy of the painter's craft.
+The reason... philosophy ... religion ... literature ... fantasy ... dreams, and all of the feelings, emotions, and pathos of our everyday lives ... all of it was no longer worthy of the painter's craft.
 Any hint by the artist at trying to portray such things was branded as banal, maudlin, photographic, illustration, or petty sentimentality.